 About the Artist

 Born in 1984 in Kaifeng, China, Xi Zhang has been immersed in the practice of art throughout his entire life.
-Upon completion of his studies in painting at China’s Beijing Institute of Art and Design, he moved to the United States to further his artistic training at Denver, Colorado’s Rocky Mountain College of Art and Design.
-He received his Bachelor of Fine Arts in painting from RMCAD in 2008, and that same year was recognized by then Denver Post art critic Kyle MacMillan as the “Emerging Artist of the Year” for his “well developed, surprisingly mature vision.”
-Zhang continued from there with his masters studies in painting at the University of Colorado, Boulder, receiving his MFA from the institution in 2011.
-That same year he was named one of the “12 Best Colorado Artists Under 35″ as well as one of seven “Pathfinders” in the arts also by MacMillan in the Denver Post.
+Upon completing his studies in painting as a teen at China’s Beijing Institute of Art and Design, he moved to Denver where in 2008 he received his BFA from the Rocky Mountain College of Art and Design, followed by his MFA in painting from CU Boulder in 2011.
+Along the way he was recognized by then Denver Post art critic Kyle MacMillan as the “Emerging Artist of the Year,” who also later named Zhang one of “12 Best Colorado Artists Under 35” as well as one of seven “Pathfinders” in the arts.